How to Connect Pandas to Database

 1. Import Libraries

 We will use SQLAlchemy module to connect to database, read/write to database.
 It allows you to connect to all major relational databases such as MySQL, PostgreSQL, Oracle and SQL Server.
-First, we will import the necessary libraries.
+It is not available in Python, by default.
+So you will need to install it.
+Open terminal and run the following command to install it.

 import pandas as pd